iceshard-engine/coding-style/README.md

 }
 ```

-Only the innermost scope is allowed to omit its braces, but try to _(em-)_brace everything.
+Only the innermost scope is allowed to omit its braces, but should still be avoided.

-#### Fit matching braces on a single screen
+### **Fit matching braces on a single screen**

 The opening and closing of a brace should preferably fit on the same screen of code to increase readability.